asgunzi/Math_proofs_cardboard_paper/README.md

 ![](Images/ab_cubo02.jpeg)

-PS: To assemble the puzzle for this example, we used, in total, 27 unit cubes.
+P.S.
+To assemble the puzzle for this example, we used, in total, 27 unit cubes.
 For each cube we need 6 pieces of paper, resulting in 162 pieces of paper, glue, and a lot of patience! 😵

 ### Sum of squares $1^2 + 2^2 + 3^2 + \ldots + n^2 = \dfrac{n (n+1) (n + 1/2)}{3}$

-There is a beautiful proof of the sum of first $n$ positive integers squared.
+There is a beautiful proof of the sum of the first $n$ positive integers squared.
 We need three pyramidal cubes of shapes as shown below.
 With them, we can form the shape as in the proof.

 ![](Images/sum_squares.jpeg)

 (Source: see reference 1 below.)

-We begin with the modular cube unit shown above, to create the pyramidal cube of shapes.
+We begin with the modular cube unit shown above to create the pyramidal cube of shapes.
 We will need three of them.

 ![](Images/sumsquares01.jpeg)